 Perhaps even more surprisingly, the envelope sender does not have to match the email From header.
 This also has a legitimate purpose — mass mailings often specify a different “return address” than the From header to analyze deliverability problems or use third-party services to send emails.
 This flexibility is also important for enabling users to forward messages from one mailbox to another.

-These return addresses are authenticated via SPF (Sender Policy Framework), which authorizes the sending of messages by specific servers or IP addresses using special DNS records.
+These return addresses are authenticated via SPF (Sender Policy Framework)(new window), which authorizes the sending of messages by specific servers or IP addresses using special DNS records.
 But this only validates the server sending the email; it does not ensure that the email’s content has not been tampered with.
-For that, we need DKIM (Domain Keys Identified Mail).
+For that, we need DKIM (Domain Keys Identified Mail)(new window).

 DKIM also uses special DNS records, but rather than a list of IP addresses, these records contain keys used to sign the email content and certain associated headers.
 The resulting cryptographic signature is appended to the message as a special header, and the recipient mail server or client can verify this signature against the email content on delivery.
 But the DKIM domain in the signature can also be different from the one in the From header in the message itself.
 If the DKIM signature is verified, this only confirms that the message went through the signing domain’s mail servers and has not been modified since, not that the message originated from where it claims.